SooStrator1136/Paragon/README.md

 Sxmurai / Aestheticall

 ## Other Credits
-Most files will have an @author javadoc tag at the top to tell you who wrote the file, if it doesn't, then Wolfsurge wrote it
+Most files will have an @author javadoc tag at the top to tell you who wrote the file, if it doesn't, then Surge wrote it

 # Build instructions
 Windows: